-You might have noticed the pads are available in different kinds of colors.
-These colored pads are typically produced by dying the outer material of the pads with colors or spraying them with different colors.
-Moreover, there are colorful covers that you can put on your regular white pads.
+You might have noticed the pads are available in different kinds of colours.
+These coloured pads are typically produced by dying the outer material of the pads with colors or spraying them with different colors.
+Moreover, there are colourful covers that you can put on your regular white pads.

 What are the lightest or heaviest cricket pads?

-Usually, the molded pads are lighter as they don't use canes in the vertical face.
+Usually, the moulded pads are lighter as they don't use canes in the vertical face.
 In fact, they are the lightest of all among cricket batting pads.
-One of the most renowned molded pads is Morrant batting pads.
+One of the most renowned moulded pads is Morrant batting pads.

 What's the difference between Batting pads and Wicket Keeping Pads?